 However, Google Analytics can be quite challenging at first due to its complex structure.
 Because Google Analytics has a system that requires you to make many different adjustments.
 The tool you need is a simple yet effective interface and a user-friendly tool that will allow you to access everything with just a few clicks.
 Yes, we are talking about heybooster😎

 heybooster reports your Shopify bounce rate with just a few clicks.
 Moreover, thanks to the option to set up alerts, it helps you take quick action by notifying you of any changes in the data.
 Thus, nothing escapes your notice, and you have total control.
 Then let's see how you can easily get this report with heybooster!

-1. The first thing you need to do to choose Heybooster as your teammate is to register.
+1. The first thing you need to do to choose heybooster as your teammate is to sign-up.

 2. Secondly, click on Integrations from the menu on the left and connect the data sources and heybooster.